 Most hackers will attempt access to multiple accounts, so use a different user ID and password for each of your accounts.

 Keep your user IDs and passwords private, and remember to change them regularly.
 When you've finished with your online session, be sure to log out of your account before closing your browser window.

-When you log in to your financial accounts, be aware of your surroundings.
+When you log in to your financial accounts or conduct sensitive transactions, be aware of your surroundings.
 Avoid public computers and Wi-Fi networks that aren't secure; using them could expose your personal information.

 Review your bank accounts regularly for signs of fraud

 The more familiar you are with your transactions, the earlier you can detect irregularities within your account.
 If you bank online, check your accounts regularly to spot and report errors or fraudulent activity, just as you would with a paper statement.
 Early detection of fraudulent activity is important to avoiding a potential financial setback.